 Nasal congestion is the blockage or inability to breathe clearly through your nose due to swelling in the lining of your nasal passages.
 It can be due to common cold, hay fever, upper respiratory allergies, or sinus infection.

-How are Sudafed and Sudafed PE available?
+How do Sudafed and Sudafed PE work?

 We've sent a link to download the GoodRx mobile app to your phone.

 We were unable to send a link to your phone.